cavaunpeu/willwolf.io-source/content/articles/mean-field-variational-bayes.md

 \end{align*}
 $$

-So, finally, to work with the log:
+And finally, should it be convenient to work *initially* with the log:

 $$
 \begin{align*}